What are payroll taxes and who pays them?

 There are various filing deadlines for the different types of payroll taxes.
 The filing dates may also depend on the size of your business or the state you have employees in.

 Employers are generally required to deposit federal employment taxes either monthly or every two weeks.
-The IRS publishes an Employer's Tax Guide that can tell you which of these is best for you.
+The IRS publishes an Employer’s Tax Guide that can tell you which of these is best for you.
 FUTA is typically paid every three months.
 SUTA and state income tax withholding vary by state.
 Most states have guides available online that explain how and when to turn in payroll taxes.
-For example, if you are in California, consult the 2023 California Employer's Guide.
+For example, if you are in California, consult the 2024 California Employer’s Guide.

 What do I need to know about paying small business taxes for the first time?

 You might be confused while trying to pay your business taxes for the first time.
 However, proper tax planning at the time you are forming your small business can save you headaches down the road.
 How and when you file your small business taxes usually depends on the type of business you run.
-It is important to remember that you may have to file taxes for your business even if it was not running during the tax year.
+It is important to remember that you may have to file taxes for your business even if it was not operating during the tax year.

-If you own a sole proprietorship or a disregarded LLC, you will probably file your business taxes on a Schedule C. The Schedule C is a form that is attached to your personal income tax return and has the same due date, usually April 15.
+If you own a sole proprietorship or a disregarded LLC, you will probably file your business taxes on a Schedule C. The Schedule C is a form that is attached to your personal income tax return and has the same due date, usually April 15th.
 If you run a C-corporation, partnership, or S-corporation, your business will likely file a tax return separate from your personal one.

 Whether you file your small business taxes on your own or use the services of a tax professional, it is important to have accurate financial records for your business.
-You will generally need a Profit and Loss statement and a balance sheet to prepare your business tax return.
-If you are not familiar with bookkeeping, you may want to hire an accountant who can set up your business's accounting system.
+You will generally need a Profit and Loss statement and a Balance Sheet to prepare your business tax return.
+If you are not familiar with bookkeeping, you may want to hire an accountant who can set up your business’s accounting system.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.